Summary

 For example, if a particular Planhat user's Role portfolio permissions means they can only access the 5 specific Companies where they are the Owner, and then they authorize an external application/integration via an OAuth Client that has been configured to have full Company permissions, then the external application/integration will only have access to those 5 Companies via that user authorization, rather than all the Companies in the user's Planhat tenant.

-π Tip
+🚀 Tip

 To read about the different consequences of increasing or decreasing permissions either in the user's Role or in the OAuth Client after the authorization has already occurred and access granted, check out our technical deep-dive article here.

-π Important to note
+📌 Important to note

 A Planhat user cannot authorize greater access than they have in their Role.

-This can potentially lead to an "OAuth permission check failed: missing permissions" error if, for example:
+However, if the OAuth scope is set to "default", this can potentially lead to an "OAuth permission check failed: missing permissions" error if, for example:

-(1) a Planhat admin creates an OAuth Client with lots of permissions
+A Planhat admin creates an OAuth Client with lots of permissions

-(3) a user with a different Role with less access (fewer permissions enabled) then tries to authorize the external application via that OAuth Client
+A user with a different Role with less access (fewer permissions enabled) then tries to authorize the external application via that OAuth Client

 Example 2: dynamic permissions